cds-snc/exploration-documentation/ExplorationSprintGuide.md

 #### Review past Exploration sprints

-Any new team members should read the playback report, as well as [stakeholder chats and debrief notes](https://drive.google.com/drive/folders/1oCHpDiBGeuGZjo21qL2l5owQsovGO-A0) from previous sprints to get a sense for how they go and what to expect.
+Any new team members should read the playback report, as well as [stakeholder chats and debrief notes (internal link only)](https://drive.google.com/drive/folders/1oCHpDiBGeuGZjo21qL2l5owQsovGO-A0) from previous sprints to get a sense for how they go and what to expect.

 The team can also consult advice and lessons learned from previous teams in [Appendix A](#appendix-a-advice-from-previous-sprints).

 #### Read partner documentation

-The team should read through the [relevant documentation](https://drive.google.com/drive/folders/1nWf_uHzCkkCehJtJwoNjvXY5pOSs0dwJ) given by the partner.
+The team should read through the [relevant documentation (internal link only)](https://drive.google.com/drive/folders/1nWf_uHzCkkCehJtJwoNjvXY5pOSs0dwJ) given by the partner.
 This will help them understand the problem space.

 #### Prepare for kick-off and stakeholder chats

-Familiarize yourself with the partner’s [description of the problem space](https://docs.google.com/document/d/1tIf3QUmVLml1HNqyTkn3j5F2pIWcaAkDvVKPBCbrcEw/edit), the stakeholder map, the [next week’s schedule](https://docs.google.com/spreadsheets/d/19z-6nAyBwawU0_-_QdEF4XP83MY4YYnO679bQ_KLFuY/edit), the [stakeholder chat discussion questions](https://docs.google.com/spreadsheets/d/13RvzPfXaGsqmzQerChKIXte1lktj2NOm_c0z2eKD3vE/edit#gid=0), and [scoring criteria](https://docs.google.com/spreadsheets/d/1HswndK3RXIvu3MAK6kI0kGYoPgsYSJvnBpLNPQRjHMc/edit#gid=1968493336).
+Familiarize yourself with the partner’s [description of the problem space (internal link only)](https://docs.google.com/document/d/1tIf3QUmVLml1HNqyTkn3j5F2pIWcaAkDvVKPBCbrcEw/edit), the stakeholder map, the [next week’s schedule (internal link only)](https://docs.google.com/spreadsheets/d/19z-6nAyBwawU0_-_QdEF4XP83MY4YYnO679bQ_KLFuY/edit), the [stakeholder chat discussion questions (internal link only)](https://docs.google.com/spreadsheets/d/13RvzPfXaGsqmzQerChKIXte1lktj2NOm_c0z2eKD3vE/edit#gid=0), and [scoring criteria (internal link only)](https://docs.google.com/spreadsheets/d/1HswndK3RXIvu3MAK6kI0kGYoPgsYSJvnBpLNPQRjHMc/edit#gid=1968493336).

-Once we know who we will be interviewing and when, populate [the interview guides ](https://docs.google.com/document/u/0/d/19Kvos1BZYydPXFPQ1YUhVjb991bkuc4HRE1LuuaAxgQ/edit)with the [appropriate questions](https://docs.google.com/spreadsheets/d/13RvzPfXaGsqmzQerChKIXte1lktj2NOm_c0z2eKD3vE/edit#gid=0) and update the placeholder meeting invites with the questions.
+Once we know who we will be interviewing and when, populate [the interview guides (internal link only)](https://docs.google.com/document/u/0/d/19Kvos1BZYydPXFPQ1YUhVjb991bkuc4HRE1LuuaAxgQ/edit)with the [appropriate questions (internal link only)](https://docs.google.com/spreadsheets/d/13RvzPfXaGsqmzQerChKIXte1lktj2NOm_c0z2eKD3vE/edit#gid=0) and update the placeholder meeting invites with the questions.

 >Example meeting request:\
 We're looking forward to talking to you about _(the service)_.
 I've included the questions we plan on asking below.
 I say "plan" because often in these conversations we start with the written questions and then follow the flow of conversation.
 Don't be alarmed if we skip questions or hop around the list below when we talk to you.\